NZ's former top military attache Alfred Keating on trial over Washington embassy hidden camera incident

 When Warren found the device he was "extremely concerned", Steele said, and after inspecting what he initially thought was a hard drive he noticed a tiny camera lens and a memory drive.

-Suspicions and concerns were then raised with security at the embassy and increased when an inscription on the camera read "BrickHouse Security", the camera's brand name which is designed to be hidden.
+Suspicions and concerns were then raised with security at the embassy and increased when an inscription on the camera read "BrickHouse Security", the camera's brand name.

 A small homemade platform was also found taped underneath the radiator.